autrey-hubacek-gutierrez-adlister/a-n-m-adlister/readme.md

 # Adlister Project

-Be able to register an account, view current job openings, create/delete jobs, and save job openings to a profile page.
+An application offers users a seamless experience, allowing them to register an account, log out, and efficiently modify their account details.
+Additionally, enabling users to effortlessly add, edit, or delete ads to their page.

+## Languages

 ## Authors